sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-Tensorflow-implementation/README.md

 ## Tutorial

-## Training network:
+### Instructions for training (in TRAIN.py):
 Code for training the net available in TRAIN.py
-### Instructions for training (in TRAIN.py):
 1) Set folder of train images in Train_Image_Dir
 2) Set folder for ground truth labels in Label_DIR
 3) The Label Maps should be saved as png image with the same name as the corresponding image and png ending